kchousos/BSc-Thesis/chapters/overhaul.md

 3. The created testcase is not empty

-   This is examined through xxd's output given the crash-file.
+   This is examined through `xxd`'s output given the crash-file.

 Similarly to the second stage's compilation phase (steps B.2--B.2.a), if a harness does not pass the evaluation for whatever reason it is sent to an "improver" agent.
 This agent is instructed to refine it based on its code and cause of failing the evaluation.
 This process is also iterative.
 If any of the improved harness versions fail to compile, the aforementioned "fixer" agent is utilized again (steps C.2--C.2.a).
 All produced crash files and the harness execution output are saved in the project's directory.
+An evaluation-passing harness generated for the dateparse project is presented in @lst-harness, along with the associated crash input and execution output displayed in @lst-input and @lst-output, respectively.

 ## OverHAuL Techniques {#sec-techniques}